Skip to main content

 May 26 14:54:16 00:18:0a:00:00:01 101 IPAD2 WPA authentication

-• WPA deauthentication - Signifies that the secure session to the client (known by association ID or AID) has ended to the virtual access point (VAP aka SSID) on the listed radio number.
+• WPA deauthentication - Signifies that the secure session to the client (known by association ID or AID) has ended to the virtual access point (VAP) also known as the SSID on the listed radio number.

 Example: